gekkowrld/codetrybe__git-and-github/docs/writing_a_good_readme.md

 format your README, if you don't know how a well formatted README is achieved, watch [this video](https://youtu.be/LfuY7EvxuH0) to find out how such READMEs are produced.

+>> If you like to read then the [github tutorial](https://guides.github.com/features/mastering-markdown/) or the [official website](https://daringfireball.net/projects/markdown/) can be of help.

 A README is an essential part of any software project.
 It's the first thing people will see when they visit your project's repository, and it's your chance to make a good first impression. good README can make the difference between someone trying out your project or moving on to